Rite Rug Flooring

-RiteRug Flooring, formerly Rite Rug, is a specialty flooring retailer headquartered in Columbus, Ohio.
+RiteRug Flooring, formerly Rite Rug, is a flooring retailer headquartered in Columbus, Ohio.
 RiteRug Flooring's current headquarters, distribution center, wholesale and outlet showroom are located in a 150,000 space in the Whitehall area of the city.
-They are the largest seller of floor coverings in the Columbus area.
-The company had $425 Million in revenue in 2021.
+They sell floor coverings in the Columbus area.
+The company had $425 million in revenue in 2021.

 History

 Early history

 Founded by brothers, Duke and Stanley Goldberg, the first Rite Rug store was opened on the corner of Cherry and High Streets in Columbus, Ohio, in 1934.
 They primarily sold carpet flooring and rugs.
 In the 1960s, Rite Rug began expanding, opening a second store on E. Main Street and then a third store on Morse Road in Columbus.

 Today

-Today, RiteRug Flooring is run by the second and third generations of the founding family and is one of the largest independent flooring retailers in the nation.
-The company has greatly expanded its product line over 85+ years of business to include the sale and installation of hardwood, laminate, tile, and vinyl flooring.
+Today, RiteRug Flooring is run by the second and third generations of the Goldberg family.
+The company has expanded its product line over 90 years of business to include the sale and installation of hardwood, laminate, tile, and vinyl flooring.
 RiteRug Flooring currently operates 40 stores in 11 states, 12 of which are in Central Ohio.
 The company serves homeowners and businesses through seven specialized divisions: Retail, In-Home shopping, Commercial, Property Management, Wholesale, Direct-to-Real Estate Agents, and Residential Home builders.
 RiteRug Flooring partners with a number of leading floor industry brands, including Mohawk and Shaw.